XGIMI Horizon 20 Max: Test / Review

 A low contrast ratio does not mean that a projector is not usable, you just have to be aware that for films like Aliens, dark scenes will no longer allow you to distinguish details.

-I need more time to make all my measurements, but I can already share some preliminary results with you.
-I measured a native contrast between 1200 and 1400:1 without using dynamic contrast.
-However, when I activate dynamic contrast, the contrast is between 7500 and 8500:1.
+I measured a native contrast between 1200 and 1494:1 without using dynamic contrast.
+On the other hand, when I activate dynamic contrast, the contrast is between 7500 and 8500:1.
 That's a level of contrast I've never seen before from XGIMI - they've hit the nail on the head.
 On the other hand, that's about what I got with the Valerion I tested.

 Motion compensation